Canterbury Campus Open Day

 The supportive environment nurtures and encourages students to fulfil their own potential and begin a long and successful working life.Becky

 Psychology seeks to understand thoughts, emotions and behaviour through scientific study.
-Explore a fascinating subject on a course that has employability embedded within it from start to finish.
+Explore this fascinating subject on a course that has employability embedded within it from start to finish.

 You’ll gain insight into the practical application of psychology and build a broad range of academic, personal and careers skills.
-Our degree is accredited by the British Psychological Society (BPS) ensuring quality, and gives you the opportunity to gain the BPS Graduate Basis for Chartered Membership, the first step towards becoming a Chartered Psychologist.
+Our degree is accredited by the British Psychological Society (BPS), ensuring quality and giving you the opportunity to gain the BPS Graduate Basis for Chartered Membership, the first step towards becoming a Chartered Psychologist.

-Your degree is a great springboard into a career in the caring professions, education, business and management, or other people-focused occupations.
+Your Christ Church Psychology degree is a great springboard into a career in the caring professions, education, business and management, or other people-focused occupations.

-If you are fascinated by looking at the ways people think, act, react, and interact, then our Psychology course is a great option for you.
+If you are fascinated by the ways people think, act, react, and interact, then our Psychology course is a great option for you.

-Our course focuses on psychology in the real world and you'll gain an insight into the practical application of psychology from early on.
-Through scientific study, you'll learn about human behaviour, and the thoughts and emotions that influence behaviour.
+Psychology at Christ Church focusses on psychology in the real world, and you'll gain an insight into the practical application of psychology from early on in your studies.
+Through scientific study, you'll learn about human behaviour, and the thoughts and emotions that influence.

 In Year 1, you will become familiar with the British Psychological Society core areas of psychology (including biological, cognitive, social, developmental and individual differences) and the basic methods of psychological research.
-You'll undertake a range of practical coursework, where you'll gather data, analyse your findings and write your own report.
-If you are a single honours student, you'll also complete additional practical exercises, develop your key skills in psychology, explore past and present philosophical and theoretical issues in psychology, and receive an insight into the work of applied psychologists through talks from practitioners in the field.
+You'll undertake a range of practical coursework, where you'll gather and analyse data, interpret your findings, and write your own report.
+If you are a single honours student, you'll also: complete additional practical exercises; develop key skills for becoming an effective student in psychology; explore past and present philosophical and theoretical issues in psychology; and receive an insight into the work of applied psychologists through talks from practitioners in the field.